 Because there is duality of communication then we need to learn how to meet each other half way.
 The first step in doing this is respecting Autistic Language and Culture.
 This webinar will give you an insight into Autistic communication, tips and practical ways to meet us half way and real life examples.

-Please book in and we’ll send the zoom link on 9th June for you to join us.
+Please book in and we’ll send the zoom link on the day for you to join us.
 In the meantime have a read of Evaleen’s recent article on social skills

 Get the latest updates on conferences, webinars, podcasts and products